camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Elasticsearch

+Elasticsearch upgraded from v7.x to v8.x.
+Follow Elasticsearch official [upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/setup-upgrade.html) to ensure you are not using any deprecated values when upgrading.

 ##### Elasticsearch - Data retention

 The Elasticsearch 8 chart is using different PVC names, hence, it's required to migrate the old PVCs to the new names.
 Which could be done in two ways, automatic (requires certain K8s version and CSI driver), or manual (works with any Kubernetes setup).